-Rejected hearts now viable for transplantation after stress echoDecember 5th, 2012 in Cardiology /
+Rejected hearts now viable for transplantation after stress echoDecember 5, 2012 in Medicine & Health / Cardiology

 Hearts previously rejected due to donors' age or other risk factors can now be declared viable for transplantation using pharmacological stress echo, according to research presented at EUROECHO and other Imaging Modalities 2012.
 The study1 was presented by Dr Tonino Bombardini from Pisa, Italy.

 EUROECHO and other Imaging Modalities 2012 is the annual meeting of the European Association of Cardiovascular Imaging (EACVI)2, a registered branch of the European Society of Cardiology (ESC)3.
 It takes place 5-8 December in Athens, Greece, at the Megaron Athens International Conference Centre.